 - Movement and dance can also be used as a form of gratitude practice.
 The movements in Dr Deb Kern’s Gratitude Dance help ground you, release tension and open your heart so you can feel more gratitude in your life.
 Watch the Dancing Gratitude Dance in the Annex and have fun with the World Gratitude Dance .

 - Hold a gratitude ceremony: Full Moon Gratitude Ceremony or a Wiccan/Pagan Gratitude Ritual.
-You can use one of these gorgeous Gratitude: A Thankful Heart candles in your ceremony.
+You can use one of these gorgeous Gratitude: A Thankful Heart candles in your ceremony or an earth alter.

 - Say thanks with a random act of kindness.
 Check out these 35 Little Acts of Kindness.